 PutAccountPolicyRequest |

 Container for the parameters to the PutAccountPolicy operation.
-Creates an account-level data protection policy or subscription filter policy that applies to all log groups or a subset of log groups in the account.
+Creates an account-level data protection policy, subscription filter policy, or field index policy that applies to all log groups or a subset of log groups in the account.
 Data protection policy A data protection policy can help safeguard sensitive data that's ingested by your log groups by auditing and masking the sensitive log data.
 Each account can have only one account-level data protection policy.
 Sensitive data is detected and masked when it is ingested into a log group.
 When you set a data protection policy, log events ingested into the log groups before that time are not masked.

 If you use